-A total of 178 fauna species have been recorded since monitoring began in 2001.
-The 2019 survey detected a total of 80 fauna species consisting of 52 bird, three arboreal and four terrestrial mammal, 17 bat, one amphibian and three reptile species.
-Five of the bat species are listed as threatened under the NSW Biodiversity Conservation Act 2016.
-The fauna survey results were found to be similar to previous years with no significant decrease or increase in species richness during the 2019 survey.
-One vulnerable owl species, the Powerful Owl (Ninox strenua), was detected in 2019.
+A total of 180 fauna species have been recorded since monitoring began in 2001.
+The 2020 survey detected a total of 97 fauna species consisting of 54 bird, five arboreal and five terrestrial mammal, 17 bat, seven amphibian and four reptile species.
+Nine of the bat species are listed as threatened under the NSW Biodiversity Conservation Act 2016.
+The total number of fauna species recorded in 2020 is 14 above the yearly average of 83 but remains within the range of previous surveys with no significant change in species richness.
+Nine bat and one bird species listed as Vulnerable under the NSW Biodiversity Conservation Act 2016 were recorded during the 2020 survey.

-Similarity analysis of faunal assemblages recorded in 2019 indicates a similarity of 68% compared to all previous years, representing a decrease in similarity of 4% compared to 2018.
-Analysis of assemblage similarity for various faunal groups revealed the following.
+Similarity analysis of faunal assemblages for all years indicates a similarity of 68% although the results for 2020 were not statistically significant with the results for 2019, likely due to the difference in the composition of bird species detected.
+Further analysis of assemblage similarity for various faunal groups revealed the following.

-- Arboreal Mammals - Species assemblages for all years show a minimum similarity of 65%, with the most similar years being 2010 and 2017 to 2019 (100% similarity). - Variation can likely be attributed to sporadic detections of highly mobile or less common species. - Terrestrial Mammals - Species assemblages for all years show a minimum similarity of 60%, with several clusters of years showing similarities $\ge 80\%$. - Bats - Species assemblages for all years show a minimum similarity of 65%, with several clusters of years showing similarities $\ge 80\%$. - Birds - Bird assemblages from 2016 and 2019 were the most dissimilar compared to other years. - Further breakdown based on habitat preferences undertaken in 2016 indicates that birds with generalist habitat preference have remained consistent, however, there has been an approximately 12.5% decrease in the number of forest-interior specialist bird species but a 25% increase in forest edge/open grassland species since 2012 (with mining having ceased in April 2013).
-This analysis will be repeated in 2020 to determine whether the identified trends have continued.
+- Mammals (general) - The 32 species of mammals detected during the 2020 survey is significantly above the long-term average of 24 species and is the highest since surveys began in 2001. - One introduced pest species was detected during the 2020 survey; the Black Rat (Rattus rattus). - Arboreal Mammals - The five arboreal mammals recorded in the 2020 survey is slightly above the long-term average of 4.35 species. - Species assemblages for all years show a minimum similarity of 65% with four different groupings showing 100% similarity. - Variation can likely be attributed to sporadic detections of highly mobile or less common species. - Terrestrial Mammals - The five terrestrial mammals recorded in the 2020 survey is slightly above the long-term average of 4.6 species. - Species assemblages for all years show a minimum similarity of 60%, with several clusters of years showing similarities $\ge 80\%$. - Bats - The 22 bat species recorded in the 2020 survey is above the long-term average of 15 species and the highest since survey began in 2001. - Species assemblages for all years show a minimum similarity of at least 68%, with three clusters of years showing similarities $\geq 80\%$. - Birds - The 54 bird species recorded in the 2020 survey is similar with the long-term average of 54.9 species. - Bird assemblages from 2016 and 2019 remained the most dissimilar compared to other years with all other years being at least 74% similar.

+Further breakdown based on habitat preferences undertaken in 2016 indicates that birds with generalist habitat preference have remained consistent, however, there has been an overall increase in generalist species and decrease in specialist species since 2012 (with mining having ceased in April 2013).
+Compared to the 2013 to 2016 results, there was an increase in interior (specialist) and generalist species, and a decline in edge/open (specialist) species for the 2017 to 2020 period.
+This analysis will be repeated in 2024 to determine whether the identified trends have continued.